-Iowa-based artist, Jill Wells has firmly situated herself within art and advocacy work.
+Iowa-based artist, advocate and mentor, Jill Wells (she/her) has firmly situated herself within art and advocacy work.
 A 2005 graduate of Drake University with a Bachelor of Fine Arts degree, she is well known for her dynamic, colorful, and tactile multimedia works investigating race, history, stereotypes, accessibility, and human experiences.
 By exploring the powerful alignment between arts integration and Universal Design, Wells' work seeks solutions for innovative pathways into accessible art.